Vetinar1/DIP/README.md

 If z is lower than in the current interval, a new set of data is automatically loaded, as determined by the map file.
 However, new "slices" can also be loaded manually using the `void push_slice(std::string)` method.
 This should usually not be necessary.
-If z is significantly *higher* than the current interval, an error will be thrown if CoolConst.h is configured that way.
+If z is significantly *higher* than the current interval, an error will be thrown if Const.h is configured that way.
 Do not worry about rollover periods - if z is only slightly higher than z_high, CoolManager will still return reasonable values.

 ## The C Interface

-To use DIP with pure C code, compile it into *.so files as described above and add the CoolCInterface.h to your project.
+To use DIP with pure C code, compile it into *.so files as described above and add the CInterface.h to your project.
 It contains functions that enable you to use the objects described above.
 Several objects can be created (how many is limited by a constant), and they can be accessed via an index that is returned on their creation.

-I recommend you take a look at CoolCInterface.cpp and example1.c to see it in practice, it is very simple.
+I recommend you take a look at CInterface.cpp and example1.c to see it in practice, it is very simple.

 ## The example files